 Potential hazards to people's safety had been identified and actions taken to reduce or manage any risks.
 We saw that people's written records of care held important information for staff about hazards and the actions to take to manage risks to themselves and the person they were supporting.
-For example some people were identified as being at risk of pressure ulcers, also known as bed sores.
-The home ensured that people had the correct equipment such as specialist mattresses and seat cushions to ensure that risks were reduced.
+For example some people were identified as being at risk of hazards such as traffic whilst out in the community.
+Plans were in place to ensure people were able to cross roads safely.

-Medicines were stored appropriately and administered by registered nurses or people who had received training to do so.
+Medicines were stored appropriately and administered by registered nurses.
 We carried out checks on medicine administration record charts (MAR charts).
 We noted that MAR charts had been filled in correctly.
 There were plans in place that outlined when to administer extra, or as required, medication.
 There were procedures in place for the ordering and safe disposal of medicines.